travis-ci/docs-travis-ci-com/user/billing-overview.md

 ## VM Instance Sizes and Credit Cost

-Usage and Concurrency based plans allow you to choose the instance size the build will run on (for the 'full vm' build job).
+Usage and Concurrency-based plans allow you to choose the instance size the build will run on (for the 'full vm' build job).
 Larger instance sizes deliver more resources (namely vCPU and RAM) for your build jobs.
 This can be done by setting a 'vm' property in the .travis.yml config.
 This property allows you to choose the Virtual machine instance for a build:
 ```yaml
 vm:
   size: [large|x-large|2x-large]
 ```
+{: data-file=".travis.yml"}

 Instance sizes do not apply to OSX build jobs.
 Our [CI Environment Overview page](/user/reference/overview/#vm-instance-size) describes the available VM sizes vs. operating system and CPU architecture.